gelisam/klister/README.rst

 Here are the most prominent Haskell features which are missing from Klister:

-* `Type classes` are planned, but not yet implemented.
+* `Type classes` are planned as a library, but are not yet implemented.
 * Klister is strict, not lazy.
 Racket has a lazy ``#lang``, so it is probably possible to do the same in Klister as well.
 * `Type annotations containing foralls`_ are planned, but not yet implemented.